hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 ## Disclaimers

--> **Note:** Beginning with version 3.117.0 of the Azure Provider, a new Feature Toggle will be introduced to block data plane calls of storage account resources.
+~> **Note:** Beginning with version 3.117.0 of the Azure Provider, a new Feature Toggle will be introduced to block data plane calls of the storage account resource during the read operation.
 See [the Features block documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/features-block) for more information on Feature Toggles within Terraform.

+~> **Note on Storage Accounts and Blob, Queue, Share and Static Web Site Properties:** Terraform currently provides both standalone [Blob Properties](storage_account_blob_properties.html), [Queue Properties](storage_account_queue_properties.html), [Share Properties](storage_account_share_properties.html) and [Static Web Site Properties](storage_account_static_website_properties.html) resources, and allows for Blob, Queue, Share and Static Web Site Properties to be defined in-line within the [Storage Account resource](storage_account.html).
+At this time you cannot use a Storage Account with in-line Blob, Queue, Share and/or Static Web Site Properties in conjunction with any Blob, Queue, Share and/or Static Web Site Properties resources.
+Doing so will cause a conflict of Blob, Queue, Share and/or Static Web Site Properties configurations and will overwrite the Blob, Queue, Share and/or Static Web Site Properties.

+~> **Note:** If you are setting up a private endpoint for a storage account please see the [product documentation](https://learn.microsoft.com/azure/private-link/private-endpoint-dns#storage) for more information on the Azure Private Endpoint private DNS zone values.

 ## Example Usage